Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Methodology

-We use the StackOverflow public dataset (\texttt{stackoverflow}) available in BigQuery's public datasets (\texttt{bigquery-public-data}).
-This dataset contains data from the popular Q\&A platform spanning 2008 to 2022, comprising approximately 230GB across multiple related tables.
-We selected this dataset for several reasons:
+We use the StackOverflow public dataset named \texttt{stackoverflow} available in BigQuery's public datasets \texttt{bigquery-public-data}.
+This dataset contains data from the popular Q\&A platform spanning 2008 to 2022, comprising of approximately 230 GB across multiple related tables.
+We selected this dataset for several reasons below.

-\begin{enumerate} \item \textbf{Real-world complexity}: The schema mirrors production analytical workloads with complex relationships between entities (users, posts, comments, votes, badges). \item \textbf{Scale}: At 230GB, queries exhibit meaningful cost differences that would be negligible on smaller datasets. \item \textbf{Accessibility}: The dataset is publicly available, enabling reproducibility. \item \textbf{Diverse query patterns}: The schema supports single-table aggregations, multi-way joins, window functions, and correlated subqueries. \end{enumerate}
+\begin{enumerate} \item \textbf{Real-world complexity}: The schema mirrors production analytical workloads with complex relationships between entities (users, posts, comments, votes, badges). \item \textbf{Scale}: At 230 GB, queries exhibit meaningful cost differences that would be negligible on smaller datasets. \item \textbf{Accessibility}: The dataset is publicly available, enabling reproducibility. \item \textbf{Diverse query patterns}: The schema supports single-table aggregations, multi-way joins, window functions, and correlated subqueries. \end{enumerate}

 Table~\ref{tab:stackoverflow_schema} summarizes the key tables used in our evaluation.
-The \texttt{post\_history} table is the largest at 113GB and contains the edit history of all posts, making it a significant cost driver for queries that do not properly filter this table.
+The \texttt{post\_history} table is the largest at 113 GB and contains the edit history of all posts, making it a significant cost driver for queries that do not properly filter this table.